mattcone/markdown-guide/_basic-syntax/line-breaks.md

 ---
 title: Line Breaks
 syntax-id: line-breaks
-description: "To create a line break (`<br>`), end a line with two or more spaces, and then type return."
+description: "To create a line break or new line (`<br>`), end a line with two or more spaces, and then type return."
 examples:
   - markdown: |
       This is the first line.